Avoidance keeps worry going and stops you living

 Avoidance of worries doesn’t work

-Because in the end, avoidance of anything that reminds you of your worries you means you avoid life itself.
+Because in the end, avoidance of anything that reminds you of your worries, means you avoid life itself.

 So avoidance keeps worry going, and affects your ability to cope with the challenges of everyday life.
 As we’ll see in the next article, avoidance shrinks your world.